salarMokhtariL/Diabetes-Prediction/README.md

 $BinaryCrossEntropyLoss (y,\hat{y})= - \frac{1}{N} \displaystyle\sum_{i=1}^{N} [y_i \log(\hat{y_i})+(1-y_i) \log(1-\hat{y_i}]$

+where $y$ is the ground truth label vector, $\hat{y}$ is the predicted label vector, and $N$ is the number of samples.

+The neural network model is trained for 1000 epochs with a batch size of 1.
+During each epoch, the optimizer computes the gradients of the loss function with respect to the model parameters and updates the parameters accordingly.
+The training loss is monitored every 100 epochs to ensure that the model is converging.

+## Evaluation
+The trained neural network model is evaluated on a held-out test set using several evaluation metrics, including accuracy, precision, recall, and F1 score.
+The evaluation metrics are computed as follows:
+$Accuracy = \frac{TP+TN}{TP+TN+FP+FN} $
+$Precision = \frac{TP}{TP+FP} $
+$Recall = \frac{TP}{TP+TN} $
+$F1 Score = 2.{\frac{Precision⋅Recall}{Precision⋅Recall}} $

+where $TP$ is the number of true positives, $TN$ is the number of true negatives, $FP$ is the number of false positives, and $FN$ is the number of false negatives.

+The evaluation metrics provide a quantitative measure of the performance of the neural network model.
+A higher accuracy, precision, recall, and F1 score indicate better performance.
 # Results
 The trained model achieved an accuracy of 0.7792, a precision of 0.6818, a recall of 0.6571, and an F1 score of 0.6693 on the testing set.
 These results indicate that the model has a moderate predictive performance for diabetes in individuals.